mdn/content/files/en-us/learn/javascript/client-side_web_apis/browser_storage_limits_and_eviction_criteria/index.md

 {{LearnSidebar}}

-There are a number of web technologies that developers can use in their websites or apps to store data of one kind or another in the user's browser (i.e., on the local disk of the device the user is using to view the website).
+There are a number of web technologies that developers can use in their websites or apps to store data in the user's browser (i.e., on the local disk of the device the user is using to view the website).

-The amount of data that browsers allow websites to store, and the mechanisms they use to delete data when that limit is reached differs between browsers.
+The amount of data browsers allow websites to store and the mechanisms they use to delete data when that limit is reached differs between browsers.

 This article describes the web technologies that can be used to store data, the quotas that browsers have in place to limit websites from storing too much data, and the mechanisms they use to delete data when needed.